knz13/pytifications/README.md

 Pytifications.send_message("hi, i'm not edited!")

-#simply edit the last message
+#simply edit the last message from anywhere!
 Pytifications.edit_last_message("now i am!")

 #you can also change the buttons on the message!